EvanHuang7/ai-tools/README.md

 Get a free subdomain in **Duck DNS** and bind it to your VM static external IP address

-🚨 Important: if you own a custom domain, you can easily bind your domain with VM static external IP address with a free SSL certificate by using `Cloudflare`, so that we don't need set up SSL certificate by your own and don't need to keep running `Nginx` (use defualt `80` port) in VM to serve your web app over HTTPS using that SSL certificate, which allow you to use `- 80:8080` as the `ports` of `frontend` in `docker-compose.yml` file because you don't need `Nginx` to proxy incoming request traffic to `frontend` container anymore.
+🚨 Important: if you own a custom domain, you can easily bind your domain with VM static external IP address with a free SSL certificate by using `Cloudflare`, so that we don't need set up SSL certificate by your own and don't need to keep running `Nginx` (use defualt `80` port for `HTTP`, `443` port for `HTTPS`) in VM to serve your web app over HTTPS using that SSL certificate, which allow you to use `- 80:8080` as the `ports` of `frontend` in `docker-compose.yml` file because you don't need `Nginx` to proxy incoming request traffic to `frontend` container anymore.

 - Go to Duck DNS page (`https://www.duckdns.org/`)
 - Enter your desired **sub domain** name (eg. `appName-yourName`) in **domains** section